 We moved a lot over the years, hiding from the Bad Cat and the Big Boss.
 It wasn’t time, not yet.
 When I was ten, Momma sent me to a place called Mother Base to support some people named XOF and make sure they succeeded in their mission.
 I didn’t understand much of it, but I did as I was told.
 I did that a lot.
 But I was young then.
 I even assassinated a Pope, for reasons I’ll never know beyond that I had orders.

 As I got older, more and more of my personality emerged from the darkness, like islands being exposed by sinking sea levels.
-I was a creature of this world, this world of intrigue, this world of shadows and lies… but also not off it.
-I was a clone of The Joy, also known as The Boss, born to take revenge upon the world that had betrayed her… and, as I realized on my sixteenth birthday, as all my old memories crashed over me and I remembered everything… created by the nascent organization I was supposed to have stopped from coming into existence… when I’d been 5, apparently.
+I was a creature of this world, this world of intrigue, this world of shadows and lies… but also not of it.
+I was a clone of The Joy, also known as The Boss, born to take revenge upon the world that had betrayed her… and, as I realized on my sixteenth birthday, memories of past lives crashing over me, remembering everything a dozen other EssJay’s had known… I’d been created by the nascent organization I was supposed to have stopped from coming into existence… when I’d been five, apparently.
 Clearly, some rules had been changed… but maybe they had to be.
 If CIPHER was to create the Patriots, they’d need to exist… and I still had no idea what World Marshal or the War Economy were… or who CIPHER was… It was 1981.

 But now I had my team… and Momma.
 Momma knew more than she was letting on.
 It’s a very strange thing to interrogate the woman that raised you… but she’d raised me to be what I was.
-I’d committed genocide against two species, tried to do so against at least two more.
+I’d committed genocide against two species (Reapers & Turok Han), tried to do so against at least two more (Dementors & Vampires).
 I’d assassinated people who believed they were above the law in their own beds.
-And I’d done so out of moral outrage… but Joy… this new me… we didn’t have those.
+And I’d done so out of moral outrage… but Joy… this new me… we didn’t have those morals.
 Or at least not enough to stop us from asking some pointed questions… and then when those were avoided… some enhanced questions.

 I learned a lot from that.
 Of a Gentleman named Zero and of my Son-Brother… Ocelot.
-I learned of my brothers, David and Eli, and their father, John… and of what had been done to them.
+I learned of my brothers, David and Eli, and their father, John (aka.
+Big Boss)… and of what had been done to them.
 I decided it was time for me to take my place on the global stage.